Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Main results

-\begin{remarque} In view of the results of \cite{HKMM,HK}, one could hope for a monokinetic behavior of the distribution function in large time: in other words, $f(t)$ should concentrate in velocity to a Dirac mass supported at $g$.
-However, because of the absorption at the boundary, the result of Theorem \ref{thm1} shows in particular that $\Vert f(t) \Vert_{\Ld^1(\R^3_+ \times \R^3)} \underset{t \rightarrow + \infty}{\longrightarrow} 0$ so that the previous singular behavior does not occur. \end{remarque}
+\begin{rem} In view of the results of \cite{HKMM,HK}, one could hope for a monokinetic behavior of the distribution function in large time: in other words, $f(t)$ should concentrate in velocity to a Dirac mass supported at $G$.
+However, the estimate \eqref{theo:estim-rhoLP} shows in particular that $\Vert f(t) \Vert_{\Ld^1(\R^3_+ \times \R^3)} \underset{t \rightarrow + \infty}{\longrightarrow} 0$ so that the previous singular behavior does not occur.
+This is due to the absorption of the particles at the boundary, which is combined to the presence of the gravity force. \end{rem}

 Let us explain the main strategy that has been already devised and used to study the large time behavior of the VNS system in \cite{HKMM,HK,EHKM} (which are gravity-less cases).
-Roughly speaking, under some smallness assumption on the initial data that we will detail below, \cite{HKMM,HK,EHKM} have proven that the fluid velocity $u$ homogenizes to a constant when $t \rightarrow + \infty$, while the distribution function converges towards a Dirac mass in velocity.
+Roughly speaking, under some smallness assumption on the initial data that we will detail below, \cite{HKMM,HK,EHKM} have proven that the fluid velocity $u$ tends to a constant when $t \rightarrow + \infty$, while the distribution function converges towards a Dirac mass in velocity.
 The later weak convergence is in particular measured thanks to the $1$-Wasserstein distance on the phase space.
-All of these works rely heavily on the decay of a well-chosen energy functional which essentially controls the convergence of $u$ and $f$.
+All of these works heavily rely on the decay of a well-chosen energy functional which essentially controls the convergence of $u$ and $f$.
 The choice of such a functional may depend on the domain.
 As explained before, two principal spatial frameworks have been explored.

-$\bullet$ \underline{\textit{The case of bounded domains}}: as already mentioned in the introduction, Han-Kwan, Moussa and Moyano have tackled the large time behavior of small data global weak solutions to the system set on the torus $\T^3$ in \cite{HKMM}, while the case of bounded domains with absorption boundary condition has been studied in \cite{EHKM}.
+$\bullet$ \underline{\textit{The case of bounded domains}}: as already mentioned in the introduction, Han-Kwan, Moussa and Moyano have tackled the large time behavior of global weak solutions to the system set on the torus $\T^3$ in \cite{HKMM}, while the case of bounded domains with absorption boundary condition has been studied in \cite{EHKM}.
 The main strategy is the following.
-In the torus, a crucial quantity which plays a crucial role in the large time dynamics is the so-called \textit{modulated energy} introduced by Choi and Kwon in \cite{ChKw}.
+In the torus, the quantity which plays a crucial role in the large time dynamics is the so-called \textit{modulated energy} introduced by Choi and Kwon in \cite{ChKw}.
 It is defined as

 where $\langle \cdot \rangle$ stands for the spatial average on $\T^3$.
 On a smooth bounded domain $\Omega \subset \R^3$, the key functional is the kinetic energy $\E_{\Omega}$ itself, defined as in \eqref{eq:Energy} where $\R^3_+$ is replaced by $\Omega$.
 In both cases, the decay of the energies $\mathcal{E}$ and $\E_{\Omega}$ is based on the following formal energy-dissipation identities